 The Board believes that its primary responsibility is to oversee the business and affairs of the Company for the protection and enhancement of stockholder value, which includes assessing major risks facing the Company and options for mitigating these risks.
-The Board has reviewed, overseen and continues to monitor the identification of COVID-19 risks and mitigation strategies related to the Company's return-to-work procedures, business strategy, business continuity, and the impact on the Company's financial planning.
+The Board reviews, oversees and monitors risks and mitigation strategies related to the Company's business strategy, business continuity, cybersecurity, and the impact on the Company's financial planning.
 The committees help the Board carry out this responsibility by focusing on specific key areas of risk inherent in our business.